Optimal Data-Based Binning for Histograms: Multi-Dimensional Histograms

 where $M_i$ is the number of bins along the $i^{th}$ dimension, $M$ is the total number of bins, $V$ is the $D$-dimensional volume of the histogram, and $n_{i_1,\ldots,i_D}$ indicates the number of counts in the bin indexed by the coordinates $(i_1, \ldots,i_D)$.
 Note that the result in (\ref{eq:log-posterior-for-M}) can be used directly for a multi-dimensional histogram simply by relabelling the multi-dimensional bins with a single index.

 Figure \ref{fig:06} demonstrates the procedure on a data set sampled from a two-dimensional Gaussian.
 In this example, 10000 samples were drawn from a two-dimensional Gaussian density.
 Figure \ref{fig:06}A shows the relative logarithm of the posterior probability plotted as a function of the number of bins in each dimension.
 The same surface is displayed as contour plot in Figure \ref{fig:06}B, where we find the optimal number of bins to be $12 \times 14$.
 Figure \ref{fig:06}C shows the optimal two-dimensional histogram model.
-Note that modelled density function is displayed in terms of the number of counts rather than the probability density, which can be easily computed using (\ref{eq:mean-of-prob-density}) with error bars computed using (\ref{eq:variance-of-prob-density}).
-In Figure \ref{fig:06}D, we show the histogram obtained using Stone's method, which results in a $27 \times 28$ array of bins.
-This is clearly a sub-optimal model since random sampling variations are easily visible.
+Note that the modelled density function is displayed in terms of the number of counts rather than the probability density, which can be easily computed using (\ref{eq:mean-of-prob-density}) with error bars computed using (\ref{eq:variance-of-prob-density}).
+In Figure \ref{fig:06}D, we show the histogram obtained using Stone's method, which results in an array of $27 \times 28$ bins.
+This model consists of approximately four times as many bins, and as a result, random sampling variations become visible.